Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators

 As a first goal, the researchers may simply want to find treatment effect heterogeneity.
-In the example above, they may want to know the types of places where the training program is most effective, so that a future training policy can be rolled out in a targeted and cost-efficient manner.
+That is, they may want to know the types of places where the training program is most effective, so that a future training policy can be rolled out in a targeted and cost-efficient manner.
 They do not necessarily need to know why it is more effective in certain places; they just need to be able to predict what those places are likely to be.

-In this particular example, investigation of treatment effect heterogeneity across towns with different capacity levels could proceed using simple subgroup analysis.
+In this particular example, investigation of treatment effect heterogeneity across towns with low and high capacity levels could proceed using simple subgroup analysis.
 From this perspective, researchers would be interested in the following estimand, which captures treatment effect heterogeneity:

 where the expectations are taken with respect to the distribution of potential outcomes over the population from which the sample was drawn.

 Given that the expectation for each potential outcome is taken conditional on the observed moderator value being the value of the moderator in the potential outcome, this estimand effectively treats the moderator as a purely observational variable with no causal component of its own being measured.
 In other words, it captures the difference between the average treatment effect (ATE) of $T$ for units whose moderator value is observed to be $1$ and the ATE for units whose moderator value is observed to be $0$.
 Accordingly, this estimand could be re-expressed using reduced form potential outcomes $Y_i(t)$, $t \in \{0,1\}$, as follows: $E \big[Y_i(1) - Y_i(0) | S_i = 1] - E \big[ Y_i(1) - Y_i(0) | S_i = 0 \big]$.
 (Note also that for treatment effect heterogeneity, the moderator would not need to be mutable at the individual level.)
 Researchers may also want to identify other variables across which the treatment effect is heterogeneous but may not know which observed variables to focus attention on.